omnibenchmark-renku/contributed-project-templates/metric_summary/README.md

 **Before** using this template, make sure that your benchmark:

-- ran at least 1 successful pipeline with dataset(s), method(s), metric(s)
+- ran at least 1 successful pipeline with dataset(s), method(s), metric(s);

-- that you have a dedicated triplestore instance for this benchmark
+- that you have a dedicated triplestore instance for this benchmark (see you 'Orchestrator' readme);

 - that the pipeline correctly sent the triples to the triplestore (see also the configuration of an [Orchestrator](https://github.com/omnibenchmark/contributed-project-templates/tree/dev/orchestrator) and particularly the setup of the `OMNI_UPDATE_TOKEN`).